docbgm2002/collatz-parity-fragility/README.md

-# Some notes on Collatz Conjecture
+# Some notes on The Collatz Conjecture

 **Some ideas**
 First published: 28 November 2025